 – One might have a new credit card with “perks” – points, mileage or funds returned for dollars charged – that might make a person consider if this would be a good idea.

-While any of these reasons could be valid enough to consider such a transaction, most financial counselors and experts would caution that it’s wise to really think the decision through before paying off a credit card this way; and here’s why.
+While any of these reasons could be valid enough to consider such a transaction, most financial experts would caution that it’s wise to really think the decision through before paying off a credit card this way; and here’s why.

 1. If a consumer is in debt with multiple credit cards, a plan of action to deliberately and wisely pay off that debt should first be crafted before any potential short term only solutions are accessed.
 If the debt situation is serious enough, payments are being missed, no progress is being made due to minimum payments and subsequent interest piling up, before this consumer does anything, he or she should consider contacting a non-profit credit counseling service, such as Consumer Credit Counseling Services (find one nearby via www.nfcc.org), for another set of eyes on the situation.
 In such an engagement with a financial coach, a clear assessment of the entire financial situation will allow for a sorting out of all options and alternatives to resolve the debt issues and to establish realistic timelines to do so.
 Often, once debt starts piling up and progress is very slow or non-existent, discouragement and embarrassment may set in to the extent that rational solutions may not be as apparent.